emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI has lots of room for improvement. ❌
 1. Has built in subs for most content. ✔️
 1. Site has movies and shows, but not much anime. ⚠️
-1. Site has continue watching. ✔️
+1. Site has continue watching, but it cannot be synced across devices. ⚠️
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
 1. Site doesn't work well or look great on mobile. ❌